 I said nothing to anyone at home and headed straight for the bathroom.
 After hurling chunks of puke into the toilet, I filled the bathtub with hot, steamy water, and poured in a whole box of lavender-scented bubble stuff.
 I scrubbed and soaked for an hour.
 Did that remove the stink of potatoes?
 NO!
 I still smelled like the bottom of a garbage heap.

 She proceeded to give me a loud lecture about being too snooty for my ‘britches.”
 I didn’t care.
 That was a valuable lesson in the importance of education.
 I needed a college degree!
 Although my education was sporadic due to an unconventional but more-fun-than-anyone-dares-to-hope-for life, I eventually went back to school with the goal of earning a degree.
 In the meantime, I took jobs in a fabric store and in a Woolworth’s.
 I worked as a waitress and sold Avon.
-I made custom-designed children’s clothing, and worked as an in-home babysitter.
+I made custom-designed children’s clothing, and worked as a nanny.
 I would do anything but a factory job.

 Jesus can peel his own damned potatoes.